Sailendra-R-D/Assignments/Assignment on Probability/readme.md

 3.You toss a fair coin three times: Given that you have observed at least one heads, what is the probability that you observe at least two heads?

 4.A and B are a married couple with two kids.
 One of them is a girl.
 What is the probability that their other kid is also a girl?

+## Conditional, Joint and Marginal Probability

+5.In my town, it's rainy for one third of the days.
+Given that it is rainy, there will be heavy traffic with probability 1/2, and given that it is not rainy, there will be heavy traffic with probability 1/4.
+If it's rainy and there is heavy traffic, I arrive late for work with probability 1/2.
+On the other hand, the probability of being late is 1/8 if it is not rainy and there is no heavy traffic.
+In other situations (rainy and no traffic, not rainy and traffic) the probability of being late is 0.25, 0.25.
+You pick a random day.

+* What is the probability that it's not raining and there is heavy traffic and I am not late?

+* What is the probability that I am late?

+* Given that I arrived late at work, what is the probability that it rained that day?

+6.A box contains three coins: two regular coins and one fake two-headed coin (P(Heads)=1), You pick a coin at random and toss it.

+* What is the probability that it lands heads up?

+* You pick a coin at random and toss it and get heads.
+What is the probability that it is the two-headed coin?

+7.Suppose that, of all the customers at a coffee shop,

+* 70% purchase a cup of coffee;
+* 40% purchase a piece of cake;
+* 20% purchase both a cup of coffee and a piece of cake.
+Given that a randomly chosen customer has purchased a piece of cake, what is the probability that he/she also purchased a cup of coffee.

+A is known to tell the truth in 5 cases out of 6 and he states that a white ball was drawn from a bag containing 8 blacks and 1 white ball.
+Find the probability that the white ball was drawn.

+A speaks the truth 4 out of 5 times.
+A die is tossed.
+A report that it is a 6.
+What are the chances that there actually was a 6?

+In a class, 40% of the student’s study math and science.
+60% of the student’s study math.
+What is the probability of a student studying science given he/she is already studying math?

+Below is a table of graduates and post graduates

+a) What is the probability that a randomly selected individual is a male and a graduate?
+What kind of probability is it (Marginal/ Joint/Conditional)

+b) What is the probability that a randomly selected individual is a male?

+c) What is the probability of a randomly selected individual being a graduate?
+What kind of probability is this?

+d) What is the probability that a randomly selected person is a female given that the selected person is a post graduate?
+What kind of probability is this?